Actifio/AGMPowerCLI/UsageExamples.md

 Successfully protected tagged VMs for Cluster: cluster, vCenter ID: 7550156, Appliance applianceid: 142106226624, Appliance Name: backup-server-34038!
 Successfully protected all tagged VMs!
 ```
-> **Note**: If New-AGMLibVMwareVMDiscovery is executed without passfilepath then it will prompt to provide Venter password </br>
+> **Note**: If New-AGMLibVMwareVMDiscovery is executed without passfilepath then it will prompt to provide vCenter password </br>
 > </br>
 > If New_AGMLibVMwareVMDiscovery is executed with passfilepath and If the password file does not exist it prompts for inputting vCenter password, and then save the encrypted password to specified file. </br>